 Each month, a panel of judges grants a winner $1,000.
 Then, at the end of the year, one of the 12 monthly winners is eligible to win an additional $9,000.

 The nice thing about this grant is you don’t have to use corporate language or fancy synonyms.
 Judges look for passionate and heartfelt ideas and businesses — from dog walkers to scientific investors.

-Note the $7 application fee, but it’s totally worth the $1,500 if you win.
+Note: there is a $15 application fee, but it’s totally worth it if you win.

 This yearly grant is offered only to women in the jewelry-making business.
-The application period for this year’s grant recently closed, but it’ll be back next year.
+The application deadline for this year’s grant is August 1.

 The winner receives $7,500 and a $1,000 shopping gift card to Halstead, which sells wholesale jewelry supplies.

-Other perks include a spread in its catalogue, a trophy (best part, probably) and a trip to the company’s Prescott, Arizona, headquarters.
-Five additional winners receive $500, and the top 10 receive $250 — so your chances might be good!
+Other perks include a trophy (best part, probably) and a trip to the company’s Arizona headquarters.

 OK, so this isn’t solely for women-owned businesses, but the majority of the grant’s winners have been women, so it’s worth mentioning.